 b.
 Students will know the location of the TLC tech desk and understand how to check out equipment

 4. Libraries' General Information

 a.
 Students will be aware of the other campus libraries and understand the resources they offer

 How do we assess student learning?

-Are you a UNIV 100 instructor?
+Would you like to schedule a UNIV 100 session?